david-salac/Rectified-Gaussian-distribution/README.md

 # Implementation of the rectified Gaussian distribution
 This is a Python implementation of Rectified Gaussian distribution using SciPy.
+Contains standard rectified Gaussian distribution as well as enhanced version with general bounds (for upper and lower clip).

 Author: David Salac <https://github.com/david-salac>